chadwinjdeysel/PasswordGenerator/README.md

 4. Open the program on the browser of your choice using localhost:5000/Home

 ## Requirements
-To run the app you will need to have installed the .Net Core 3.0 SDK.
+To run the app, the .Net Core 3.0 SDK must be installed.
 Install it using the instructions [here](https://dotnet.microsoft.com/download/dotnet-core/3.0)